 The Romans are notorious for building roads befitting their armies.
 They ran straight, with little concession to hills or valleys.
 They were roads of efficiency, of power and speed.
 Built for marching, they travel up and down with the determination of someone in a rush who, having simply drawn a straight line on a map, cares little for contour lines.

 The Fosse Way

-The Fosse Way is one such road we follow on our cycling tours.
+The Fosse Way is one such road we follow on our cycling tours in Bath.
 Uniquely for a Roman road, it does not run into or stem from London.
 Instead, it runs from Exeter in the south-west of England all the way to Lincoln in the north-east.
 Its name stems from fossa, the Latin word for ditch.
 As such it is believed to have been built with a ditch running alongside it (or indeed as a ditch itself) in the first century AD, as a defensive measure marking the western boundary of Roman-controlled Britain.
 With unoccupied Celtic Britain to its West, following the Roman invasion in AD 43, this ditch marked the western frontier of Roman rule in Iron Age Britain, over 182 miles long and – remarkably – never running more than 6 miles away from a straight line from start to finish.
+Needless to say, on our Bath road trips we don’t travel the full 182 miles!
 This road did not remain a frontier for long.
 Roman expansionist ambitions soon prevailed and the Fosse Way became a merchant route, its use shifting from a defensive barrier to an economic artery, stretching across the country.

 The Fosse Way runs through the whole length of the Cotswolds and during our tours we cross its path and ride along its sections several times, though not much of the original road remains, and much of it is several feet below our modern day roads!